Royce Lewis Player Props: Twins vs. Tigers

-The Minnesota Twins, including Royce Lewis (hitting .375 in his past 10 games, with a double, a home run, two walks and five RBI), battle starter Joey Wentz and the Detroit Tigers at Comerica Park, Friday at 6:40 PM ET.
+The Minnesota Twins and Royce Lewis, who went 1-for-4 with a home run and an RBI last time out, battle Reese Olson and the Detroit Tigers at Comerica Park, Saturday at 7:15 PM ET.

-In his most recent game, he had two hits (going 2-for-4 with an RBI) against the Red Sox.
+In his most recent game, he notched a home run while going 1-for-4 against the Tigers.

 Royce Lewis Game Info & Props vs. the Tigers